emacsmirror/jira/readme.md

 the selected issue, add worklogs, and more.

 Press `l` to select the filters to be applied to the list of issues.
-You can filter by several fields or even write your own `JQL` filter.
+You can filter by several fields, use one of your starred filters, or even write your own `JQL` filter.

 - Thanks to
 [transient](https://magit.vc/manual/transient/Saving-Values.html#Saving-Values),